 - Supervisor of Elections - Office closed until further notice.
 Request to vote-by-mail in upcoming elections.
 Visit www.voteindianriver.com

-- Schools - The State Board of Education ordered the closure of all schools unitil May 1, 2020.
+- Schools - Schools will remain closed for the rest of the school year and will continue with distance learning models already in place.
 The SDIRC Mobile Cafes will be providing students breakfast & lunch during school closure Visit indianriverschools.org for details.

 Florida Governor DeSantis Executive Orders

 Other State Information

 Federal Resources and Information